-While some retailers retained licenses till the expiry of the policy period, some surrendered the same before the policy period was over.
+➤ While some retailers retained licenses till the expiry of the policy period, some surrendered the same before the policy period was over.
 As retail licensees were limited in numbers, it caused disruption in supply because the Policy did not contain any provision requiring the licensees to give advance notice before surrendering the license.
-Further, there was revenue loss of approximately ₹ 890 crore to the Government as it did not retender the surrendered retail licenses.

-In spite of being aware that vends were required to be opened in non-conforming wards in order to achieve the objective of equitable distribution, the Department did not take timely action to work out modalities leading to non-achievement of the objective.
-It also resulted in loss of revenue of approximately ₹ 941 crore due to exemptions which had to be given to the zonal licensees.

-Despite being mentioned in the conditions of the Tender Document that any commercial risk shall lie with the licensee, clarification provided during the pre-bid meeting that there is no provision for force majeure and against the opinion of the Excise Department to relax the license fees, a waiver of license fees of ₹ 144 crore was granted to the zonal licensees on the basis of COVID restrictions (28 December 2021 to 27 January, 2022), resulting in loss of revenue to the Government.

-Apart from the above three, incorrect collection of Security Deposit from zonal Licensees, led to loss of revenue of around $\stackrel{?}{\underset{?}{?}}$ 27 Crore.
-Therefore, these implementation issues of the new policy led to a loss of revenue of approximately $\stackrel{?}{\underset{?}{?}}$ 2,002 crore.

-Excise Policy aimed to eradicate sale of spurious liquor and check bootlegging.
+- Further, there was revenue loss of approximately ₹ 890 crore to the Government as it did not retender the surrendered retail licenses. - In spite of being aware that vends were required to be opened in non-conforming wards (which do not have areas conforming to land use norms) for opening of vends in order to achieve the objective of equitable distribution, the Department did not take timely action to work out modalities leading to non-achievement of the objective.
+It also resulted in loss of revenue of approximately ₹ 941 crore due to exemptions which had to be given to the zonal licensees. - Despite being mentioned in the conditions of the Tender Document that any commercial risk shall lie with the licensee, clarification provided during the pre-bid meeting that there is no provision for force majeure and against the opinion of the Excise Department to relax the license fees, a waiver of license fees of ₹ 144 crore was granted to the zonal licensees on the basis of COVID restrictions (28 December 2021 to 27 January, 2022), resulting in loss of revenue to the Government. - ➤ Apart from the above three, incorrect collection of Security Deposit from zonal Licensees led to loss of revenue of around ₹ 27 Crore. - ➤ Overall, implementation issues of the new policy led to a loss of revenue of approximately ₹ 2,002 crore. - Excise Policy aimed to eradicate sale of spurious liquor and check bootlegging.
 However, important measures which were planned in the policy like setting up of liquor testing laboratories, batch testing for rigorous quality assurance, and monitoring and regulation through creation of a dedicated post were not ensured.

+BSC/TT/IK/RK/03-25